Understanding Voltage Vector Shift

 The oft cited challenge with DG is the concept of islanding, as we cited in our content on ROCOF (read here), where a portion of a distribution network disconnects from the main grid and remains operational.
 The debate rages whether this should be allowed or is a safety issue, but the broad utility consensus today is that islands should be detected and powered down under occurrence – essentially that DG is fine, provided the grid remains interconnected.
 The key motivation for this viewpoint is the consideration of safety, specifically mitigation of a scenario where operators assume lines are deenergized when in fact they may remain energized from other sources.

-And so, born of necessity, anti-islanding protection techniques have emerged, broadly classified into active or passive categories.
-Active anti-islanding techniques attempt to physically change the power generation grid, under the assumption that these changes should be overwhelmed by the inertia of the grid if they are still connected.
+And so anti-islanding protection techniques have emerged, broadly classified into active or passive categories.
+Active anti-islanding techniques attempt to influence the power generation grid, under the assumption that these changes should be overwhelmed by the inertia of the grid if they are still connected.
 If the DG source can significantly change the quality of supply, it can be assumed it has “too much power”, meaning it now has control of local supply and an island has formed.
-These techniques work well but are confined to the energy inverters themselves.
+These techniques work well but are confined to the inverters themselves.